Some lucky people wake up in the morning and jump right out of bed bright-eyed and bushy-tailed (so to speak).

 So plan to do Pace before your next presentation or act of creation, and get the benefits of a better functioning brain to help you succeed at your task.

-Please let me know on our Facebook page if you are also a Brain Gym devotee, or if this blog post inspires you to become one.
+Please let me know on the Comment section below if you are also a Brain Gym devotee, or if this blog post inspires you to become one.